umarsarshid/InvoicePipeline/README.md

 - Use `docker logs [service_name]` to view logs for individual services.
 - Ensure Docker volumes have appropriate permissions.

+##Deploying the Project

+Provide detailed instructions on how to deploy the project.
+Depending on where and how you're deploying, this section will vary.
+Here are some common platforms you might consider:

+-Heroku: Steps to deploy the Docker containers to Heroku.
+-AWS ECS: Instructions for setting up an ECS cluster and deploying the containers.
+-DigitalOcean App Platform: Guide on deploying the containers using DigitalOcean's App Platform.

 ## Contributing

 Contributions to the project are welcome!
 Please follow the standard fork and pull request workflow.